huailiang/lgRenderEngine/readme.md

 ## Build

-you should be ensure cmake which is installed at your mac,  and generate xcode project use command as:
+1. you should be ensure cmake installed at your mac,  and generate xcode project using command as:

 ```bash
 cd build
 sh build_osx.sh
 ```

-compile visual studio project on windows:
+2. compile visual studio project on windows:

 cd build directory, and click build_vs2017.bat